Financial Reform Reports

 Eighty years ago, President Franklin Roosevelt signed the National Banking Act, also known as “Glass-Steagall,” in reference to Sen. Carter Glass (D-Va.) and Rep. Henry Steagall (D-Ala.).
 The law socialized deposit insurance, with creation of the Federal Deposit Insurance Corp.
 In exchange for guaranteeing the deposits of bank customers, Glass-Steagall steered FDIC banks into engaging in socially useful activity, notably making loans to businesses and consumers.
 Whether Glass-Steagall would have prevented the financial crash of 2008 will be endlessly debated in policy circles, but the case for reinstatement draws widespread and sometimes unexpected support.
 Read the report.

-99.9 Percent of Banks Would Not Be Affected by Volcker
+Business as Usual: 99.9 Percent of Banks Would Not Be Affected by Volcker Rule

 Dec.
 13, 2012